Qarj/puppeteer-jest-example/README.md

 C:\code\pj-demo>
 ```

-Due to short default timeouts, it might not pass until the second time your run it.
+Due to short default time outs, it might not pass until the second time your run it.